How To Stop Excessive Thinking

 You can quiet the storm inside.
 And when you do?
 You get clarity.
 You gain focus.
 You reclaim your power.

-In this article, I’m going to show you how to stop overthinking and start living in the present moment.
+In this article, I’m going to show you how to stop excessive thinking and start living in the present moment.

 No more mind games.
 Just straight-up tactics that work.
-Let’s learn how to stop overthinking and get back in control.
+Let’s learn how to stop excessive thinking and regain control.

-Overthinking is when your brain won’t stop running, even when you need it to.
-It’s when you get caught in a loop, obsessing over something small or replaying the same thought over and over.
+Excessive thinking is when your brain won’t stop running, even when you need it to.
+It’s when you get caught in a loop, obsessing over something small or replaying the same thought.

 You’re not just thinking; you’re spiraling.
-Your overthinking every choice, every action, and worst of all, you get stuck in your own head.
+You’re overthinking every choice, every action, and worst of all, you get stuck in your own head.

-Overthinking is exhausting, mentally draining, and can make you feel paralyzed.
+Excessive thinking is exhausting and mentally draining, leaving you feeling paralyzed.
 The problem?

 It’s not that you’re thinking too much—it’s that you’re thinking in circles, wasting energy on things that don’t matter or things that are beyond your control.

-And here’s the kicker: It’s holding you back from taking action, getting clarity, and living your life with focus.
+And here’s the kicker: Excessive thinking is holding you back from taking action, getting clarity, and living your life with focus.
 (1)

 For 30 days, take time to be still and do nothing.
 Close your eyes and focus on the spot between your eyebrows.
 Breathe in gently and out gently.
 Relax your body.
-Don’t get caught up in your mind’s thinking stream.
+Don’t get caught up in your mind’s stream of thought.

 Stop Overthinking: 23 Techniques to Relieve Stress, Stop Negative Spirals, Declutter Your Mind, and Focus on the Present (The Path to Calm) - Get It On Amazon.

-You stop overthinking by doing.
+You stop excessive thinking by doing.
 That’s it.
-Overthinking is just what happens when you’re not executing.
+Excessive thinking is just what happens when you’re not executing.

-It’s your brain trying to stay busy without putting anything at risk.
-But here’s the truth—no one gets results from thinking.
+Is your brain trying to stay busy without putting anything at risk?
+But here’s the truth—no one gets results from thinking too much.
 You get results from doing.

 Most people are addicted to thinking because it feels productive.
 It gives you the illusion of progress without the pain of failure.

 But progress only happens when you make decisions, take action, and get feedback—fast.
-Thinking delays that.
+Excessive thinking delays that.
 It’s fear disguised as intelligence.

 You don’t need more clarity—you need more reps.
 Clarity comes from action, not before it.
 You want to stop spinning in your head?